 South Atlantic: Shrimp Fishery Management Plan

 - Fishermen must have a permit to harvest shrimp in federal waters of the South Atlantic.
-They must submit reports on catch and fishing effort for each fishing trip and carry a fishery observer on selected trips.
+They must submit reports on catch and fishing effort for each fishing trip and carry a fishery observer if selected.
 Observers collect data on the catch, bycatch, fishing effort, and fishing gear.
 Information collected through reports and observers helps scientists and managers better monitor and manage the fishery.

 Gulf of Mexico: Shrimp Fishery Management Plan

 - Fishermen must have a permit to harvest shrimp in federal waters of the Gulf of Mexico.
-There is currently a moratorium on issuing new permits to reduce the number of boats participating in the fishery and help it operate more profitably and efficiently.
+Currently no new permits are being issued to prevent an increase in the number of boats participating in the fishery and help it operate more profitably and efficiently.

 - Fishermen must submit reports on catch and fishing effort for each fishing trip.
-They must install an electronic logbook and/or carry a fishery observer on selected trips.
+They must install an electronic logbook and/or carry a fishery observer if selected.
 Observers collect data on the catch, bycatch, fishing effort, and fishing gear.
 Information collected through reports and observers helps scientists and managers better monitor and manage the fishery.

-- Trawling for shrimp is prohibited in federal waters off Texas from mid-May to mid-July every year.
-In cooperation with the State of Texas, the Council closes the shrimp fishery off Texas each year to allow brown shrimp to grow to a larger and more valuable size before they’re harvested, and to prevent waste of brown shrimp that might otherwise be discarded due to their small size.
+- In cooperation with Texas, NOAA Fisheries annually closes federal waters to shrimp fishing off Texas from approximately mid-May to mid-July to allow brown shrimp to grow to a larger and more valuable size before they’re harvested, and to prevent waste of brown shrimp that might otherwise be discarded due to their small size.
 This annual closure ranges from 45 to 90 days and is based on biological sampling conducted by the Texas Parks and Wildlife Department.
 NOAA Fisheries opens federal waters when Texas opens its state waters.

-The three species of penaeid shrimp (white, pink, and brown) make up more than 99 percent of the shrimp harvested in the Gulf of Mexico.
+The three species of penaeid shrimp (white, pink, and brown) made up approximately 97 percent of the shrimp harvested in the Gulf of Mexico from 2003-2012.
 White and brown shrimp dominate the annual shrimp harvests in the South Atlantic.

-Nearly 97 percent of the brown shrimp harvested in the U.S. comes from the Gulf, mainly from Texas and Louisiana.
-The 2010 commercial brown shrimp harvest totaled over 80 million pounds, with 48.4 million from Texas and 17.3 million from Louisiana.
+Approximately 95 percent of the brown shrimp harvested in the U.S. from 2003-2012 came from the Gulf of Mexico, mainly from Texas and Louisiana.
+The 2012 commercial brown shrimp harvest totaled over 109 million pounds, with 51.4 million from Texas and 29.2 million from Louisiana.

-Annual harvests of penaeid shrimp vary considerably from year to year, mainly due to environmental conditions.
+Annual harvests of penaeid shrimp vary considerably from year to year, primarily due to environmental conditions.
 Fishing effort and market prices also influence annual harvests.

-Brown shrimp are one of the three species of penaeid shrimp (warmwater shrimp commonly harvested in the southeast).
+Brown shrimp are one of the three species of penaeid shrimp (warm-water shrimp) commonly harvested in the southeast.
 Penaeid shrimp are generally flavorful and sweet, but vary slightly in taste according to the species.
-Browns are firm and sometimes have a slight iodine taste.
-Pinks are tender and sweet.
-Whites are sweet and firm.
+Brown shrimp are firm and sometimes have a slight iodine taste.
+Pink shrimp are tender and sweet.
+White shrimp are sweet and firm.
 It can be hard to tell these shrimp apart, partly because all raw shrimp meat is translucent pink to gray in color.
 When cooked, their shells are pinkish-red and their meat is pearly white with pink and red shadings.
-(Seafood Business, 2011)

 Year-round, with peaks in the summer.